nim-lang/Nim/doc/lib.md

 * [oids](oids.html)
   An OID is a global ID that consists of a timestamp, a unique counter, and a random value.
 This combination should suffice to produce a globally distributed unique ID.
-This implementation was extracted from the MongoDB interface and it thus binary compatible with a MongoDB OID.

 * [sha1](sha1.html)
   This module implements the SHA-1 checksum algorithm.